Boboli Gardens: History and layout

 The primary axis, centered on the rear façade of the palace, rises on Boboli Hill from a deep amphitheater; its shape resembles half of a classical hippodrome or racecourse.
 At the center of the amphitheater and rather dwarfed by its position is the Ancient Egyptian Boboli obelisk brought from the Villa Medici at Rome.
-This primary axis terminates in a fountain of Neptune (known to the irreverent Florentines as the "Fountain of the Fork" for Neptune's trident); the sculpture of Neptune, by Stoldo Lorenzi, is visible against the skyline as a visitor climbs the slope.
+This primary axis terminates in a fountain of Neptune which is visible against the sky from below.

 Giulio Parigi laid out the long secondary axis, the Viottolone or Cyprus Road at a right angle to the primary axis.
 This road led up through a series of terraces and water features, the main one being the Isolotto complex, with the bosquets on either side, and then allowed for exit from the gardens almost at Porta Romana, which was one of the main gates of the walled city.
 In 1617, Parigi constructed the Grotto of Vulcan (Grotticina di Vulcano) along this axis.

 The gardens have passed through several stages of enlargement and restructuring work.
-They were enlarged in the 17th century to their present extent of 450,000 meters² (111 acres).
-The Boboli Gardens have come to form an outdoor museum of garden sculpture that includes Roman antiquities as well as 16th and 17th century works.
+They were enlarged in the 17th century to their present extent of 45,000 meters² (11 acres), and have come to form an outdoor museum of garden sculpture that includes Roman antiquities as well as 16th and 17th century works.

 In the first phase of building, the amphitheatre was excavated in the hillside behind the palace.
-Initially formed by clipped edges and greens, it was later formalized by rebuilding in stone decorated with statues based on Roman myths such as the Fountain of the Ocean (sculpted by Giambologna, later transferred to another location within the same garden).
+Initially formed by clipped edges and greens, it was later formalized by rebuilding in stone decorated with statues based on Roman myths such as the Fountain of the Ocean (sculpted by Giambologna, later transferred to another location within the same gardens).
 The small Grotto of Madama and the Large Grotto were begun by Vasari and completed by Ammannati and Buontalenti between 1583 and 1593.